TestGorilla LogoTestGorilla Logo

 By testing interns on skills, you can improve DE&I initiatives and give more people a chance to display their strengths and capabilities.

-According to our 2023 State of Skills-Based Hiring report, 66% of employers say that skills-based tests let them see the potential of a candidate, rather than just the experience they’ve had so far.
-This has given rise to the 75% of Black employees and 73% of Asian and Arab employees who told us they gained access to new employment opportunities through skills-based hiring.
+According to our State of Skills-Based Hiring report, 66% of employers say that skills-based tests let them see the potential of a candidate, rather than just the experience they’ve had so far.
+Our data shows that 90% of employers improve diversity when they switch to skills-based hirng.

 Talent assessments: The best way to kickstart your ethical internship program